Radiation for Dogs

 However, your dog might be a little sore if she has to be in a weird position for the radiation to target her tumor.

-They also may be a little groggy from the light anesthesia used during sessions.
+He may also be groggy from the light anesthesia used during sessions.

 Radiation Success Rate and Survival Data